jwolfe890/jwolfe890.github.io/_posts/2017-10-23-coding_in_nyc.markdown

 I managed to keep myself afloat with a side job ghostwriting and editing blog posts, which paid very little, so I learned to live cheaply.
 Once I discovered the ins and outs of Brooklyn and Manhattan, I was able to survive on what it would cost me almost anywhere else in the United States.

 $1 pizza doesn’t taste much different than the expensive stuff. $3 goes a long way at a fruit stand in some parts of Harlem.
-And Sashimi Express has some of the best $10 sushi in the country.
+Sashimi Express has some of the best $10 sushi in the country.
 And biking is free.

 Coding in the tiny space I dad as an apartment drove me nuts.
 So I looked for a cheap space and was lucky to find an animation studio in Midtown called the Productive that had a deal that allowed me to come in after 6pm and on weekends for cheap.
 Schwarzman Library is beautiful and its free during the day.